Carnival in Tenerife 2025

 DSC00751

-Not all children were bought seats, so they sat right on the asphalt.
+Not all children were bought a seat, so they settled right on the asphalt.
 There were so many dressed-up, cheerful kids!

 DSC00753